conductrics/conductrics-ios/README.md

 ```

 ###### Using Multiple Decisions
 Sometimes you want to make more than one decision at the same moment.
+Perhaps you want to try out some different colors of something, and also some different sizes.
 People often call this a **Multivariate** or MVT type scenario.

-To use multiple decisions in the same point, use **decisionsFromAgent:** (note the "decisions" rather than "decision" in the name there).
+To use multiple decisions in the same point, use **decisionsFromAgent:** (note the "decisions" rather than "decision" in the name).
 Rather than expressing your choices as a simple comma-separated list as we saw earlier, instead use the form "name:choice,choice/name:choice,choice" as shown below.
 (We realize that the notation looks a bit odd in this context, but we are using it here to retain parity with the underlying HTTP API -- feedback is welcome on this point.)

 The completionHandler will be passed a NSDictionary (rather than a single NSString).
 The dictionary will contain a sub-object for each decision, keyed by the decision code.
 Each sub-object will contain a **code**, which is an NSString you can use to adjust your app accordingly.